risk-first/website/estimating/On-Story-Points.md

 ## Calculating Story Points

 As shown in the above diagram, you take all of these inputs, mix them together and out pops a number of Story Points.
 How does that work?
 How do we get from one to the other?
-Scrum literature says that you should "play Planning Poker" in order to arrive at a number of story points.
+Scrum literature says that you should "play planning poker" in order to arrive at a number of story points.
 In my experience, you end up with conversations like this:

-"Rob, you've played an 8.
+> "Rob, you've played an 8.
 Everyone else played a 3.
 What's your thinking there?"

-"OK, well, first, I can see that we need to mock-up a web page.
+> "OK, well, first, I can see that we need to mock-up a web page.
 Now, it's clearly not that complex a job, but, we'll need to run it by the sales team, and they're notoriously hard to schedule meetings with... and we'll need a few of them in the meeting.
 So, if we assume that there's going to be two or maybe three iterations of this, it'll soon add up into days gone by."

 -or-

-"I'm thinking a 2 for this task."
+> "I'm thinking a 2 for this task."

-"I'm thinking a 5:  we're actually going to have to implement some new indexes on the database, so it's an optimisation issue.
+> "I'm thinking a 5:  we're actually going to have to implement some new indexes on the database, so it's an optimisation issue.
 And there could be some locking problems around the Users table if we are running this update alongside everything else".

 What's happening here?
 We are basically _alerting each other to the risks and tasks we think are present_ on the project.
 That's the value the experience of the team and the developers brings to the table.